 Wild Virginia has teamed up with WV Rivers Coalition and Trout Unlimited to implement this Water Quality Monitoring Project.
 We work together to train and equip volunteers to monitor coldwater streams in areas with the potential to experience impacts from shale gas development.

-Wild Virginia is hosts one-day trainings for volunteers to learn how to properly conduct water quality monitoring on streams in Virginia.
+Wild Virginia hosts one-day trainings for volunteers to learn how to properly conduct water quality monitoring on streams in Virginia.

 Trout Unlimited will teach you how to conduct chemical monitoring on water samples, measure stream flow, test water temperatures and turbidity and conduct visual assessments.

 By becoming a water quality monitor, you can help combat pipelines and protect our forests and drinking water.

 No prior experience necessary, but a serious commitment to ongoing monitoring once per month is expected.